-October 7, 2019 – The government institution UWV* will start using eHerkenning as a standard way to login to their portal on November 1, 2019.
-More than 400 organisations, such as the Tax Authority, Municipalities, Provinces but also private organisation have implemented this standardised login system.
+The government institution UWV* has started using eHerkenning as a standard way to login to their portal (initiated in November 1, 2019).
+More than 400 organisations, such as the Tax Authority, Municipalities, Provinces, but also private organisation have implemented this standardised login system.

 What is eHerkenning?